goderich/dissertation/dissertation.md

 # Literature review {#sec:literature-review}

+There are two main ways Atayal appears in linguistic literature.
+The first is literature on Atayal specifically, be it syntax, phonology, morphology, or other topics.
+This chapter is mainly concerned with publications of this first kind.

+The second kind includes publications that are of a broader scope, usually typological or comparative works.
+Atayal data is sometimes included in these papers [@wolff1973;@ross1995;@blust1999a], but it is not the central point of the discussion.

+There have been very few papers on the historical aspects of Atayal, mostly work done by Li on Proto-Atayalic [@li1981;@li1982b].
+The status of the Atayalic subgroup as comprising Atayal and Seediq is clear and undisputed, which may be one of the reasons why so little work has been published on the historical linguistics of Atayal.

 ## Journal articles and proceedings papers

 There has been a steady but relatively low amount of publications on the Atayal language over the years.
 All journal articles and conference papers on Atayal, or those that include Atayal among other languages under research, are listed in @tbl:prev-articles.
 The vast majority of articles have been on Squliq, the biggest dialect, with Matu'uwal coming in second due to its purported conservatism in both grammar and phonology.
 The remaining Atayal dialects are still woefully underresearched.